 Bali’s highlands and coasts are home to many ancient temples.
-Several of them have become the island’s most iconic landmarks, featuring century old architecture, set against exotic backdrops.
+Several of them have become the island’s most iconic landmarks, featuring century-old architecture and set against exotic backdrops.
 Each temple in Bali is unique.
-After visiting many, I am highlighting my favourites in this blog post.
+After visiting many, I wanted to share the best temples in Bali.

 Watching the sunset over Tanah Lot is magical.
 Tanah Lot is built on a rock formation off the coast of Bali, around 40 minutes from Seminyak.
-Tanah Lot is well knows for it’s unique offshore setting and sunset backdrop, making it a tourist hotspot and cultural icon for photography.
+Tanah Lot is well known for its unique offshore setting and sunset backdrop, making it a tourist hotspot and cultural icon for photography.
 Get ready to fight the crowds.
 I recommend visiting Tanah Lot at sunset and from Canguu.

 Pura Ulun Dana Beratan Temple

 This picturesque landmark sits on the western side of Beratan Lake, up in Bali’s central highlands.
 During high tide, the lake surrounds the temple’s base, creating a unique floating illusion, while the mountain range provides a hazy, dreamy backdrop.
-Get photos of the temple over the lake and the gardens surrounding or take a short boat trips around the lake.
-The day I went was rainy and cold so I didn’t take the boat trip unfortunately.
+Get photos of the temple over the lake and the gardens surrounding or take a short boat trip around the lake.
 I recommend visiting this temple from Ubud.

 Tirta Empul Temple